CEO Blog Entry (Aug 30, 2019)

 I dug deep, learned the craft of gaffers by talking to the best in Hollywood.
 I sought out an Academy Award-winning inventor and through my passion I made him my partner.
-I told the best gaffers in Hollywood I was going to Consumerize perfect Chroma key without post-production and they laughed, but they also rooted for me because I was working with an Academy Award-winner, which bought me credibility.
-Background replacement at home or on the road was possible, we both knew it, …except nobody thought there was a market for mobile content capture on iPhones.
+I told the best gaffers in Hollywood I was going to Consumerize perfect Chroma key without post-production and they laughed, but they also rooted for me because I was working with an Academy Award-winner, which brought credibility.
+Background replacement at home or on the road was possible, we both knew it, except nobody thought there was a market for mobile content capture on iPhones.
 At least no investors were interested.
 But I kept going.

 I finally did it.